joemarlo/simpleweather/README.md

 figure out which data source to use, esoteric weather variable to pick, or weather station to choose.

-simpleweather is focused and therefore limited to only providing the temperature (daily max in Fahrenheit), precipitation (True/False), and the wind speed (fastest 2-minute speed in mph).
+simpleweather is focused and therefore limited to only providing temperature (daily max in Fahrenheit), precipitation (True/False), and wind speed (mph).
 The package leverages NOAA for historical data and OpenWeather for the latest data.

 ``` r
 library(simpleweather)